MohamedHamzawi/Shirt_Sales_Analysis_And_Forecasting/README.md

 # Data and Resources
 ### Data sources include internal company records of orders, products, and customer demographics.
 The analysis is performed using Python for data processing and Power BI for visualization

+# Time series forecasting
+### Decided to use the ARIMA (AutoRegressive Integrated Moving Average) model to forecast sales for the next two months based on the past data.
+The ARIMA model was chosen for its ability to handle non-stationary time series and account for sales trends and seasonality.
+The model was trained on historical shirt sales data, and the results showed promising accuracy in predicting short-term future sales.
+Fine-tuned the ARIMA model by testing different parameter configurations, optimizing for better predictive performance.

+# Model tracking and deployment
+### Logged the model's R-squared and MSE metrics to track how well the model fits the data.
+Then integrated MLflow to track and manage multiple versions of the forecasting model.
+Logged model parameters, metrics, and artifacts for version control and easy access for future comparisons.
+Utilized MLflow’s tracking server to monitor experiment results over time and ensure reproducibility.
+Deployed the ARIMA forecasting model using Streamlit, a lightweight web application framework, allowing users to interact with the model.